Fort Manoel: Layout

 Fort Manoel is built in the shape of a square, with a pentagonal bastion on each corner, giving it the shape of a star fort.
 The four bastions are called St. Helen, St. Anthony, St. John and Notre Dame Bastions.

 St. Helen and St. Anthony Bastions are located on the seaward side, facing Valletta.
 They originally had echaugettes and gunpowder magazines, but the echaugettes on both bastions were dismantled in the 19th century, and the magazine on St. Anthony Bastion was demolished to make way for three QF 12-pounder gun emplacements.
 The magazine on St. Helen Bastion is still intact.
 The curtain wall linking these two bastions contains the main gate, which is protected by a lunette known as the Couvre Porte.

 St. John and Notre Dame Bastions are located along the landward side of the fort.
 Each bastion is protected by a low cavalier.
 The curtain wall between the two bastions is further protected by a pentagonal ravelin, which is largely rock hewn.

-A Piazza is located inside the fort, and it contains the rebuilt Chapel of St Anthony of Padua, several barrack blocks, an armoury and other buildings.
+A piazza is located inside the fort, and it contains the rebuilt Chapel of St Anthony of Padua, several barrack blocks, an armoury and other buildings.
 A bronze statue of Grand Master Vilhena, possibly designed by Pietro Paolo Troisi, once stood in the square but it was removed in the 19th century and relocated to Valletta.
-It was later relocated again and it is now in Floriana.
+It was later relocated again and is now in Floriana.